-The simple solution here is to add more RAM, but there is only so much RAM you can add before it reaches a threshold and becomes effectively underused.
-Two factors dictate what this threshold equates to and how it can fluctuate.
+The simple solution is to add more RAM.
+Yet, there is only so much RAM you can add before it reaches a certain limit beyond which all the extra RAM will end up being unused.
+Two factors dictate how high this threshold is and how it can fluctuate.

-How Much Of A Difference Does More RAM Make To Gaming?
+How Much Of A Difference Does More RAM Make For Gaming?

 What About RAM Clock Speed?

-GPU and VRAM Are The Most Important Factor In Gaming
+GPU and VRAM Are The Most Important Factors For Gaming

 GPUs have inbuilt RAM called VRAM, short for video RAM.
-VRAM is a quick form of flash memory that stores rendered graphics and other data for the GPU to process and send on to the CPU.
+VRAM is a quick form of flash memory that stores all sorts of graphics data and allows the GPU to access it almost instantly.